top of page

 This is experiential learning at a subtle level.
 At the molecular level, a thought can trigger an action potential in motor neurons which triggers depolarisation and calcium ion release.
 The myosin heads form a cross-bridge with the actin filaments within the muscles.
 The myosin heads move the actin filaments the way an oar propels a row boat.
 Actin filaments are anchored to Z lines.
 The dragging of actin pulls the Z lines closer together, shortening the sarcomere (the muscle fibers) and causing contraction.

 As I keep relaxing the body, I imagine a more subtle body that slows these signals and neural patterns.
-I imagine relaxing at that level.
+I imagine relaxing at the molecular level.
+When muscles relax, calcium ions are reabsorbed into the sarcoplasmic reticulum.
+Tropomyosin reshields the binding sites on the actin strands, and tropomyosin and troponin return to their previous shapes.
+This releases myosin from the actin and allows the muscle fibers to return to their resting state.
+I cannot see this process, but I can feel it.
 The body gives me constant feedback.
-I know whether the firing rate has increased or decreased by observing.
+I know whether tension has increased or decreased by observing.
 Am I relaxed fully and completely?
 With practice, I get better at this and can fall into a relaxed state deeper and faster.
 Once the body is fully relaxed, I can relax the mind.
 Once the mind is relaxed, I can focus.
 Once focused, I can maintain single-pointed attention on the breath.

 Recent Posts